Data Transfer Encryption

 The certificate-based Host identity check mechanism ensures that you are connecting to the same Host you intended to connect.
 In case the Host certificate is changed the Viewer immediately raises a red flag and shows a warning for you to decide on further action.

 You can deploy and use Remote Utilities in a totally isolated environment — no communication with our company's web servers is necessary:

 - Establish direct connection with remote computers on the same LAN or VPN.

 - Enable connecting through Host to use one of your Hosts to broker connection with other Hosts on the same LAN.

-- Run a self-hosted server to route your Internet-ID connections, synchronize your address book between multiple techs and authorize on remote Hosts in one click.
+- Run a self-hosted server to route your Internet-ID connections, synchronize your address book between multiple techs and authenticate on remote Hosts in one click.

-Regardless of the authorization method you choose, blank passwords are not allowed.
+Regardless of the authentication method you choose, blank passwords are not allowed.
 There are no default or technical passwords either.
-Only you and the people you authorize will know how to access the Host that you have installed.
+Only you and the people you authenticate will know how to access the Host that you have installed.

 Remote Utilities is protected against brute-force password cracking.
 Whenever there is an excessive number of incorrect password attempts, the system automatically begins to increase the amount of time required before each new attempt can be made.